Made-Jaya/Terraform-AWS-EC2-t3.micro-in-Jakarta-Region/README.md

+## About

+This repository contains Terraform configurations for provisioning AWS EC2 infrastructure.
+It automates the creation of VPCs, key pairs, and EC2 instances, making it easier to deploy and manage cloud resources.
+Sensitive files and local state are excluded from version control to ensure security and best practices.
 # Terraform AWS EC2 in Jakarta Region

 This Terraform configuration creates a minimal EC2 instance in the AWS Jakarta (ap-southeast-3) region with the following specifications: